didillysquat/reefMapMaker/README.md

 #### Map configuration
 The map may be further refined using a set of configuration options.
-These may be provided either via the command line arguments or by providing a config-sheet in either .tsv (tab separated format) of .xlsx format.
+These may be provided either via the command line arguments or by providing a config_sheet in either .tsv (tab separated format) of .xlsx format.
 The [config sheet](./config_sheet.tsv) is contained in this repo.
 To use a config_sheet, provide the full path to the sheet to the `--config_sheet` argument.